-In a three-factor DoE with two levels (see graph to the right)., the values may be represented in a cube where the corners display the eight test conditions.
-In a full factorial design, the resulting test conditions are calculated according 23 = 8 test conditions leading to eight distinct results.
+In a three-factor DoE with two levels (see graph to the right), the values may be represented in a cube where the corners display the eight test conditions.
+In a full factorial design, the resulting test conditions are calculated according to 2^3 = 8 test conditions that elicit eight distinct results.

-The example to the right shows a schematic example of a full factorial design DoE leading to eight distinct test results and potentially one optimum value (e.g. data highlighted in red).
+The example to the right shows a schematic example of a full factorial design DoE leading to eight distinct test results with one optimum value (i.e. data highlighted in red).

 Leveraging Quality Data from Design of Experiments (DoE)

 The data resulting from a DoE study is used to build mathematical functions that best describe the relationship between the factors and the measured responses.
 These equations can be first, second or higher order, depending on how the responses react to changes in the factors.

 Mathematical model with y=response (e.g. yield), and xn=input factors, and βn=function coefficients.

 The response (y) can be plotted against one or two input variables (x) to build the so-called Response Surface in two or three dimensions.